dm-kr/doodle-jump-terminal/README.md

 After a successful build, you can run the game: `make run`

-Use the arrow keys to control the character and jump from platform to platform.
+Use A and D keys to control the character and jump from platform to platform.

 <!-- ## Running the tests